 UR-1: Start and stop of the application.

-UR-1.1: The application start should be performed by the following console command: “phpconverter.phar SOURCE_DIR DESTINATION_DIR [LOG_FILE_NAME]” (see DS-2.1 for parameters description, see DS-2.2, DS-2.3, and DS-2.4 for error messages on any misconfiguration situation).
+UR-1.1: The application start should be performed by the following console command: “php.converter.phar ?
+SOURCE_DIR ?
+DESTINATION_DIR ?
+[LOG_FILE_NAME]” (see DS-2.1 for parameters description, see DS-2.2, DS-2.3, and DS-2.4 for error messages on any misconfiguration situation).

 UR-1.2: The application stop (shutdown) should be performed by applying Ctrl+C to the console window, which holds the running application.